StarPlayrX/bigmac/README.md

 `sudo diskutil mountDisk /dev/disk#`

-open terminal and type "open /Volumes".
+open terminal and type `open /Volumes`.
 Look for Recovery partition, it will have the DMG that you are looking for to create a recovery USB disk.

-`sudo asr -s /path/to/dmg -t /path/to/usb --erase --noverify`
+`sudo asr -s /path/to/dmg -t /path/to/external/usb/drive --erase --noverify`

+Then reboot using the option key and select the yellow USB drive labelled `EFI`

+use `cmd-v` when selecting if you want to see that it is loading.